up114/uORF_Analysis/README.md

 - GENCODE GTF file:
     - Transcript names must match the version in the transcript file
     - for *appris_mouse_v2_selected.fa.gz,* use GENCODE vM25 (found at https://www.gencodegenes.org/mouse/release_M25.html)
+    - **Please note that you need to run the original GTF file through the make_cds_file() function in transcript2genome.py to filter the GTF file to only contain CDS entries**
 - Transcript file:
     - in Fasta GZ file format
     - Genetic sequences should be preceded with gene information formatted as: *>**ENSMUST00000070533.4**|ENSMUSG00000051951.5|OTTMUSG00000026353.2|OTTMUST00000065166.1|**Xkr4-201**|Xkr4|3634|**UTR5:1-150**|**CDS:151-2094**|UTR3:2095-3634|*